 throws a "Protection violation" error on such use.

-#2 Updated by Christopher Green about 3 years ago
+#2 Updated by Christopher Green over 3 years ago

 We propose the following behavior (old behavior, new behavior):